cavelandiah/zebrafish-tRNA-seq_V2/README.md

     ```

-2. activate the conda enviornment
+2. activate the conda enviornment (if not already active)
     ```bash
     conda activate zebrafish